axoflow/axosyslog-core-docs/content/docs/chapter-parsers/chapter-patterndb/patterndb-triggers-actions/patterndb-actions-correlation/_index.md

     {{% include-headless "chunk/example-patterndb-referencing-earlier-values.md" %}}

   - You can use the name-value pairs of other messages of the context.
-If you set the `inherit-properties` attribute of the generated message to **context**, {{% productparam "abbrev" %}} collects every name-value pair from each message stored in the context, and includes them in the generated message.
+If you set the `inherit-properties` attribute of the generated message to **context**, {{% param "product.abbrev" %}} collects every name-value pair from each message stored in the context, and includes them in the generated message.
 This means that you can refer to a name-value pair without having to know which message of the context included it.
 If a name-value pair appears in multiple messages of the context, the value in the latest message will be used.
 To refer to an earlier value, use the **@\<distance-of-referenced-message-from-the-current\>** suffix format.

     ```c